 4. Visualise yourself achieving your goals

 Visualisation is a powerful tool in the quest to achieve one’s goals.
 Visualisation and actually feeling what it would feel like to achieve that thing helps you align with the goal and the person you need to be to get there.
-This helps make those giant goals feel more possible and provides extra drive to reach them.
+Combine this with developing an abundance mindset to make those giant goals feel more possible and provide extra drive to reach them.

 5. Read inspiring stories about successful people